neondatabase/website/content/docs/introduction/manage-billing.md

 - View and download invoices
 - Cancel a subscription

-For Free Tier accounts, the **Billing** page in the Neon Console allows users to view [Free Tier](/docs/introduction/technical-preview-free-tier) usage limits, learn about [Neon Pro plan](../pro-plan) features, and estimate the cost to upgrade to the Pro plan based on current usage (see [Billing page calculator](../billing#billing-page-calculator)).
+For Free Tier accounts, the **Billing** page in the Neon Console allows users to view [Free Tier](../introduction/technical-preview-free-tier) usage limits, learn about [Neon Pro plan](../introduction/pro-plan) features, and estimate the cost to upgrade to the Pro plan based on current usage.

 ## View the billing page